FHA or Conventional? Choosing the Right Home Loan in Texas

 - You’re purchasing in luxury markets like Highland Park or Westlake

-I see FHA loans work really well for buyers targeting homes in Garland, Grand Prairie, or Irving — places where property values line up nicely with FHA limits.
+FHA loans work really well for buyers targeting Garland, Grand Prairie, or Irving, where values line up nicely with FHA limits.
 But if you’re eyeing something near Legacy Hall or the American Airlines Center, you’ll likely blow past those limits and need conventional financing.
-There’s no way around it.

-And then there’s the competition factor.
-Nearly three decades in DFW have taught me that conventional offers almost always get the nod in a multiple-offer showdown, especially in hot markets served by Carroll ISD or Highland Park ISD.
+Then there’s the competition factor.
+Years of multiple-offer situations in DFW have taught me that conventional offers usually get the nod, especially in hot markets served by Carroll ISD or Highland Park ISD.
 Sellers just feel more comfortable with them.

 What Are the Long-Term Cost Differences Between These Loan Types?

-This is where the math gets interesting — and where a lot of buyers don’t look closely enough.
-They’ll focus on the monthly payment and miss the bigger picture.
+This is where the math gets interesting, and where a lot of buyers don’t look closely enough.
+They focus on the monthly payment and miss the bigger picture.

-FHA mortgage insurance costs 1.75% upfront plus 0.55-1.05% annually, depending on your loan amount and down payment.
-On a $350,000 FHA loan, that’s roughly $6,125 upfront and $3,200 per year.
-And here’s the kicker — you can’t get rid of it without refinancing into a conventional loan down the road.
+FHA mortgage insurance, set by HUD, runs 1.75% of the loan upfront plus roughly 0.55% to 1.05% a year, depending on your loan amount and down payment.
+On a $350,000 FHA loan, that’s about $6,125 upfront and a few thousand a year.
+And here’s the catch: on most FHA loans you can’t shed it without refinancing into a conventional loan later.

-Conventional loans with less than 20% down also carry insurance (PMI), typically 0.25% to 2% annually.
-But it automatically cancels once you hit 20% equity.
-For buyers planning to stay long-term in areas like Allen or McKinney, that difference adds up to thousands over the life of the loan.
+Conventional PMI, by contrast, typically runs somewhere from a fraction of a percent up to about 2% a year (Fannie Mae pricing varies with your credit and down payment), and it cancels automatically once you reach 20% equity.
+For buyers planning to stay long-term in Allen or McKinney, that difference adds up to thousands over the life of the loan.

-Interest rates throw another wrinkle in.
-FHA rates typically run 0.125% to 0.25% lower than conventional rates.
-Sounds great, right?
-But that mortgage insurance premium often wipes out the rate advantage within just a few years, so it isn’t the clear win people think.
-An engineer relocating from Austin ran these numbers with me recently, and he was shocked to see the conventional loan saving him over $22,000 across ten years — even though his initial rate was slightly higher.
+Interest rates add another wrinkle.
+FHA rates often run a touch lower than conventional, but the mortgage insurance premium tends to wipe out that rate edge within a few years, so it isn’t the clear win it looks like.
+An engineer relocating from Austin ran these numbers with me recently and was surprised to see the conventional loan save him over $22,000 across ten years, even with a slightly higher starting rate.

 How Do Credit Scores Impact Your Loan Options in Texas?

 Your credit score isn’t just a number on a screen.
-It’s the single biggest lever affecting what you’ll pay for your home.
+It’s the single biggest lever on what you’ll pay for your home.

-FHA loans accept scores as low as 580, which opens the door for buyers rebuilding credit who want to live near the DNT Toll Road corridor or close to DART stations.
-That accessibility matters, and it’s a lifeline for a lot of people.
-I’ve worked with buyers coming out of divorce, medical debt, even identity theft situations — FHA gave them a path forward when conventional lenders wouldn’t.
+FHA accepts scores as low as 580, which opens the door for buyers rebuilding credit who want to live near the DNT Toll Road corridor or close to DART stations.
+I’ve worked with buyers coming out of divorce, medical debt, even identity theft, and FHA gave them a path forward when conventional lenders wouldn’t.

-A hundred-something families later, I’ve seen credit score differences shift purchasing power by $50,000-$100,000 in competitive markets.
-That’s often the difference between landing a home in Frisco ISD and having to expand your search.
+I’ve watched credit-score differences shift a family’s purchasing power by $50,000 to $100,000 in competitive markets.
+That’s often the difference between landing a home in Frisco ISD and having to widen the search.

-Most lenders will write conventional loans starting at 620, but the sweet spot for pricing is 740+.
-If you’re sitting between 620 and 740, do yourself a favor: have a lender run both FHA and conventional scenarios side by side.
-The results aren’t always what you’d expect, and you’ll be glad you did the homework.
+Most lenders write conventional loans starting at 620, but the pricing sweet spot is 740 and up.
+If you’re sitting between 620 and 740, do yourself a favor and have a lender run both FHA and conventional side by side.
+The results aren’t always what you’d expect.

-Ready to figure out which loan type fits your situation?
-Call or text Kristy at (972) 345-3516 for a free consultation and I’ll connect you with trusted DFW lenders who know this market inside and out.
+Trying to figure out which loan fits your situation?
+Call or text me at (972) 345-3516 and I’ll connect you with DFW lenders who know this market and will run both scenarios honestly.

 Frequently Asked Questions

 Q: Can I use FHA loans to buy investment properties in Dallas-Fort Worth?
 A: No, FHA loans are strictly for primary residences.
-You’ve got to live in the property for at least one year after closing.
+You have to live in the property for at least a year after closing.

 Q: What happens if the home I want exceeds FHA lending limits in Texas?
-A: You’ll need conventional financing or look at conforming loan limits.
-In DFW, the 2024 FHA limit is $498,257 for single-family homes.
+A: You’ll need conventional financing.
+HUD resets the FHA limit for each county every year, so confirm the current DFW number with your lender before you shop above it.

 Q: How long does mortgage insurance last on each loan type?
-A: FHA mortgage insurance typically lasts the life of the loan — that’s one of its biggest drawbacks.
-Conventional PMI automatically cancels when you reach 20% equity.
+A: On most FHA loans it lasts the life of the loan, which is one of FHA’s biggest drawbacks.
+On conforming conventional loans (Fannie Mae, Freddie Mac) you can request PMI removal once you reach 20% equity, and it cancels automatically a bit beyond that.

 Q: Which loan type closes faster in competitive DFW markets?
-A: Conventional loans often close 2-3 days faster and run into fewer appraisal issues, giving them an edge in multiple-offer situations.
+A: Conventional loans often close a couple of days faster and hit fewer appraisal snags, which gives them an edge in multiple-offer situations.

 Need expert guidance?